-NHS Selection Process:To be eligible for the South Forsyth High School chapter of the National Honor Society, a student must first meet the scholarship level of attaining a 3.8000 GPA at the end of the 10th grade year OR at the beginning of their senior year.
-If that student qualifies, he/she will receive a Candidate Survey Form to fill out and return.
-This form asks that the student list activities both in school and in the community that demonstrate their character, and to list ways the student has demonstrated leadership and service.
+NHS Selection Process:To be eligible for the South Forsyth High School chapter of the National Honor Society, a student must first meet the scholarship level of attaining a 3.8000+ GPA at the end of the 10th grade year OR at the beginning of their senior year.
+If that student has a qualifying GPA, he/she will receive a Candidate Survey Form to fill out and return.
+DO NOT ASSUME that HAVING A GPA of 3.8000+ AUTOMATICALLY QUALIFIES YOU FOR MEMBERSHIP IN THE NATIONAL HONOR SOCIETY.
+There are 3 other pillars required for membership selection in the National Honor Society.
+The survey form asks that the student list activities both in school and in the community that demonstrate their character, and to list ways the student has demonstrated both leadership and service.
 The purpose of this form is for the student to communicate how he/she meets the additional service, leadership, and the character criteria that the National Honor Society wants students to demonstrate.
 The student's form is then evaluated by the Faculty Council of the SFHS chapter of NHS, and if they are indeed qualified, the student is then invited to membership.
 This form must be returned by the deadline, as forms received after the deadline will not be reviewed for membership.
 Incomplete or partial submissions will also not be reviewed.If students are accepted by a majority of the Faculty Council, they will be invited to join the membership.
-This "tapping" process will take place sometime in late September or early October of each year.We hope to begin the process for new members in late August/early September of 2019 with the delivery of a survey and an invitation to an informational meeting for prospective new members.
-"Tapping" and Induction of the final selections will be in October.
+This "tapping" process will take place sometime in late October or early November this year.The selection process for the 2022-2023 school year will begin in early August.
+At that time we will begin the process for new members with the delivery of a survey and an invitation to an recorded informational meeting for prospective new members.
+The next "Tapping" and Induction of the final selections will be in October of this year.

-The students also may have a second chance at the conclusion of their 11th grade year to meet the same criteria, at which time the above procedure is repeated.According to the national NHS Constitution (Article IX, Section 1), "...students who transfer between schools must wait until the conclusion of at least one full semester before they become eligible for consideration."
-Transfer students who were already members of NHS in their old school will have the membership transferred once they show proof of membership in the form of a letter from their previous chapter sponsor or their membership card/certificate.NHS Meetings:NHS meeting dates are now set.
-Meetings will be held in most cases the first Wednesday morning of each school month in the Performing Arts Center from 8:00 - 8:15.
+New Member Steps for the 2022-2023 School Year:1st - Students with 3.8000+ Cummulative GPA will receive a letter by Friday, Aug 26th via ITSlearning school email notifying them of their potential NHS candidacy.2nd - Students receiving the above letter MUST attend a informational meeting to receive their access code for the online survey.
+If the student does not attend the meeting, they are considered to not be actively pursuing membership and any survey they submit will not be accepted.
+If they are unable to attend the meeting, they must reach out to the Adviser with a direct face-to-face meeting no later than Friday, September 5th at 4pm3rd - Students complete the Survey and submit it electronically no later than September 12th at 11:59PM4th - Submitted surveys will be read and voted on by the five member Faculty Council.
+Three YES votes are required for acceptance into the National Honor Society.
+Votes are based upon the student demonstrating their leadership, character, and service to school and community with their responses in the Survey.5th - Newly selected members will be "Tapped" on approximately the 6th of October.6th - Appeals by Non-selected students must be submitted in writing to the Advisor no later than November 13th at 4pm.7th - Official Induction Ceremony will be held virtually one evening in early November (Date to be determined)NHS Meetings:NHS meeting dates are now set.
+Meetings will be held virtually on the first Wednesday morning of each school month.
 Attendance at meetings is considered a mandatory part of membership responsibilities.All information for inducted members will be posted in ITSLearning.
 It is the responsibility of each member to regularly check ITSLearning for announcements, calendar dates, and project discussions.
 Failure to check ITSLearning is not an acceptable excuse for not meeting attendance and service requirements.A Note to Dual Enrollment Students:Dual Enrollment is a choice and an option.
 It may potentially conflict with a students ability to make it to NHS Monthly meetings.
-By the constitution and charter SFHS holds with the National Honor Society, attendence at NHS meetings is a mandatory requirement.
+By the constitution and charter SFHS holds with the National Honor Society, attendance at NHS meetings is a mandatory requirement.
 If students are in a college course at our normal first Wednesday of the month meeting times, this qualifies for an "excused absence", but that absence MUST be replaced by an alternate 1 hour of additional community service.
 The faculty and administration at South High understand that this is a difficult choice but it is indeed a choice for the student to make.
 Life often forces choices between things we love and want to do.
 It is possible to be a Dual Enrollment student at SFHS and still be a member of our National Honor Society, but that will require students to potentially meet the additional service requirements that go with that choice.